 Composite resins, which have a more acceptable appearance, have long been used in anterior teeth, where aesthetics are primary and the forces of chewing are minimal.
 Some patients request them in posterior teeth as well, and they are becoming common there.
 However, composite resins under high occlusal stress generally last less than half as long as amalgam and tend to develop recurrent decay because the composite resin shrinks when it hardens and expands and contracts with heat and cold more than the tooth or other filling materials.
 The current generation of composites also closely resembles enamel but does not appear to have the same incidence of recurrent caries as earlier materials and may also last longer.
 However, although long-term results with these newer amalgam substitutes appear good, data equivalent in numbers and duration to those with amalgam are not yet available.

-Glass ionomer, a tooth-colored filling, is formulated to release fluoride once in place, a benefit for patients especially prone to tooth decay.
-Glass ionomer is also used to restore areas damaged by overzealous brushing.
+Glass ionomer, a tooth-colored filling, releases fluoride when in place, a benefit for patients especially prone to tooth decay.
+It is also used to restore areas damaged by overzealous brushing.
+Glass ionomer is not as esthetic as composite and it should not be used on chewing surfaces because it has a high wear rate.

 For most people, caries is preventable.
 Cavities first form on permanent teeth in the early teens to late 20s.
 Caries-prone people typically have low exposure to fluoride and a relatively cariogenic microflora acquired from their mothers and through social contact.
 Maintaining good oral hygiene and minimizing sugar intake are especially important.

 Removal of plaque at least every 24 h, usually by brushing and flossing, helps prevent dental caries.
 The gingival third of the tooth is the most important area to clean but is the area most often neglected.
-Electric and electronic toothbrushes are excellent, but a manual soft toothbrush, used for an average of 3 to 4 min, suffices.
+Brushing with an electric toothbrush for 2 min is excellent; brushing with a manual soft toothbrush for 3 to 4 min suffices.
 Using excess toothpaste, particularly an abrasive type, may erode the teeth.
 Dental floss is placed between each of the teeth, curved against the side of each tooth, and moved up and down 3 times, going just beneath the gingival margin.
 Flosses that are very thin or coated with wax or polytetraethylene can be used for exceptionally tight contacts between teeth or rough filling margins.

 Fluoridation offers less protection against caries in pits and fissures than against those on smooth surfaces.
 Pits and fissures require use of sealants (plastic materials that adhere tightly to the surface of the enamel) to prevent nutrients from reaching bacteria, reducing their growth and acid production.